Edwards-R/redlist_docs/irecord_data_analysis/iRecord_analysis/data_breakdown.md

 iRecord appears to be acting as a mainly primary data source i.e. most records are submitted by the originator of the record rather than a third party.
 BWARS is the opposite, functioning as a tertiary data source.
 15.9% of iRecord data was found to already exist in the BWARS dataset, predominantly (53.5%) from the 'Considered correct' stream.
 Attempting to condense the iRecord data down to pure occurrence based on what/where/when only results in a 3.5% reduction in records, whilst BWARS has a 26.5% compression rate.
 The likely explanation is that BWARS acts as a tertiary data source and requests data from people repeatedly, whilst iRecord acts as a primary data source and relies on users to input their data directly.
 Experienced recorders do share records, particularly of rarities or notable observations, amongst themselves.
 Such sharing is potentially indirect, for example scraping the record from published material that mentions a particular occurrence.

-The largest portion of records with a functional 'verification status 2' are those with 'Considered correct' (31.2%), followed by 'Unverified' (25.9%), then by'Correct' (25.8%).
+The largest portion of records with a functional 'verification status 2' are those with `Considered correct` (31.2%), followed by `Unverified` (25.9%), then by `Correct` (25.8%).
 Whilst the majority of records *appear* to have been verfied in accordance with either the iRecord or BWARS ruleset, there is no way to test the level of adherence.
 Conversation with verifiers uncovered two notable instances of people whose records in this dataset are *not* in accordance.
-Instead, their verifications treat 'verification status 2' as a *measure of confidence* in the record being correct.
+Instead, their verifications treat verification status 2 as a *measure of confidence* in the record being correct.
 When assembling the final count of 'harvestable records', these verifiers were specifically excluded from consideration.

-The mistaken use of 'verification status 2' is driven by a mis-match between how the verifier reads the status and how iRecord/BWARS's rules mandate the status to be used.
+The mistaken use of verification status 2 is driven by a mis-match between how the verifier reads the status and how iRecord/BWARS's rules mandate the status to be used.

 In total, 52,441 records were found to match between the de-duplicated BWARS dataset and the raw iRecord dataset.
 This figure represents 15.9% of all of iRecord's data.
 The overlap is dominated by *Bombus*, with the notable exception of *Colletes hederae*, which was the subject of targeted effort.

-Overlap between iRecord and BWARS was predominantly found in the 'Considered correct' subset (53.5%), followed by 'Unverified' (26.9%).
+Overlap between iRecord and BWARS was predominantly found in the `Considered correct` subset (53.5%), followed by `Unverified` (26.9%).
 This division is unsurprising and reflects the general difference in submitters between the two datasets.

 Comparison of the 'difficulty of identification' between iRecord and BWARS reenforces the idea of this 'experienced identifier' cohort.
 As 'difficulty of identification' increases, the relative proportion of data between iRecord and BWARS favours BWARS more and more. *Melecta albifrons* data was specifically removed from 'difficulty 5' data due to changes in its circumstances.

-Further investigation into difficulty took into account the 'verification status 2' of records in iRecord.
+Further investigation into difficulty took into account the verification status 2 of records in iRecord.
 The results here indicate that photographic recorders provide a very different species assemblage to non-photographic, though the difference is less stark than expected.
 The lack of starkness is most likely a result of outdated/incorrect classification of difficulty, as the table used has never been tested or fully reviewed before.
 A re-assessment of identification difficulty, tailored to iRecord, would be required to investigate this topic further.

 Multi-record processing was very difficult to decisively identify, due to the minute-only resolution of the timestamps.
 Analysis did very heavily hint at the presence of multi-record verified data in places where it should not be, but no method could decisively identify such occurrences.

-'Verification status 1' has been almost entirely removed from use since 2020, though it was somehow still used by someone in 2023.
-The changes that deprecated 'verification status 1' likely occurred in early-mid 2019.
+Verification status 1 has been almost entirely removed from use since 2020, though it was somehow still used by someone in 2023.
+The changes that deprecated verification status 1 likely occurred in early-mid 2019.